How to Identify a Red Spotted Purple Butterfly

 Red-spotted purple butterfly.Photography by Alexandra Rudge/Getty Images

-Red spotted purple eating fruit
+Red-spotted purple eating fruit

 Flower nectar isn’t the preferred diet for these colorful fliers.
 Instead, to attract them to your yard, you’ll want to serve fruit.
 Offer them overripe bananas, citrus, apples or any other juicy fruit.
-Here are 9 super-simple ways to attract butterflies.

-Red Spotted Purple Caterpillar
+Red-Spotted Purple Caterpillar

 Red spotted purple caterpillars give little indication of the lovely creature they’ll grow up to be!
 The brown, green and white caterpillars have humps on their backs and dark-colored hornlike appendages.
-Quiz: How many types of caterpillars can you identify?

 Host Plants

-Unlike a monarch butterfly, the red spotted purple cannot be drawn to yards with milkweed plants.
+Unlike a monarch butterfly, the red-spotted purple cannot be drawn to yards with milkweed plants.
 Cottonwoods, willows, wild cherries and other trees are their preferred nest plants.
-Check out the top 10 butterfly host plants to attract pollinators.